queryluke/masseffect-5e-data/data/powers/flamethrower.md

 takes 6d10 fire damage on a failed save or half as much damage on a successful one.

 At the start of your turn, you may spend your action and 1 additional tech point to continue casting this power.
 Your movement speed is <me-distance length="5" /> while casting it in this manner.
-The spell ends if you become incapacitated.
+The power ends if you become incapacitated.

-__At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, the damage increases by 2d10 for each slot level above 3rd.
+__At Higher Levels__: When you cast this power using a power slot of 4th level or higher, the damage increases by 2d10 for each slot level above 3rd.